mikolajkniejski/exercise-solution/solution/README.md

 To run the software:

-Start RabbitMQ broker in `../random_number_generator` by typing `docker-compose up -d` in that folder.
+Start RabbitMQ and randome number generator by typing `docker-compose up -d` in repository root.

 Then run those command from this folder: